Ex-Merrill broker fined in Einhorn market abuse case

 "I believe that the level of fine is disproportionate and bears no relation to previous cases of inadvertent disclosure and is even higher than many cases of deliberate disclosure."

-(Reporting by Tommy Wilkes and Sudip Kar-Gupta; Editing by Jon Loades-Carter and Mark Potter)
+(Reporting by Sudip Kar-Gupta and Tommy Wilkes; Editing by David Jones and Mark Potter)